Mental (2016 film): Plot

-An underworld mafia steals valuable mineral resources and sells them over to an international crime organization.
-Simi (Nusrat Imrose Tisha), a news reporter finds out and exposes the whole criminal chain to the media, despite all threats from them.
-An unknown, mysterious but affectionate and intimidating man comes up to help, The story revolves around revealing his true identity and his link to the Underworld.
+An underworld mafia steals valuable mineral resources and sells them to an international crime organization.
+Simi (Nusrat Imrose Tisha), a news reporter, exposes the whole criminal chain to the media, despite all threats from them.
+An unknown, mysterious but affectionate and intimidating man comes up to help.
+The story revolves around revealing his true identity and his link to the underworld.

 Khan portrays the role of a generous businessman.
-Simi, portrayed by Tisha, is his love interest, and a crime news reporter. who is working on exposing corruptions of influential people of the society.
+Simi, portrayed by Tisha, is his love interest, and a crime news reporter, who is working on exposing corruptions of influential people.
 Simi takes steps to fight the corrupt people, but soon realizes the influence of those men.
-Khan changes after a violent encounter in which his love interest, Simi was killed.
-The plot builds up around his quest to avenge the killing with aid of her research, in which she documents her encounter with her killers, who she planned to expose of corruption.
+Khan changes after a violent encounter in which his love interest, Simi is killed.
+The plot builds up around his quest to avenge the killing with aid of her research, in which she documents her encounter with her killers, whose corruption she planned to expose.